pajicadvance/simple-smithing-overhaul/README.md

 ## Enchantment Upgrade Smithing Template

 Found in End City chests as rare loot, this smithing template can upgrade any enchantment on your enchanted item by one level, for an XP cost.
 Any enchanted item, including items which have stored enchantments like enchanted books, can be upgraded.
+Upgrading items increases their prior work penalty.

 If the item has multiple enchantments, the enchantment to upgrade can be selected by adding more lapis (2 lapis to upgrade the second enchantment, 3 lapis to upgrade the third enchantment, and so on).